ned14/outcome/doc/md/02-tutorialA.md

 You'll note we've changed the error type from a `std::error_code` to a `std::exception_ptr` in order to transport, without losing information, all possible C++ exception throws.

+\subsubsection sea_of_noexcept Sea of noexcept, islands of exception throw

 The "sea of noexcept, islands of exception throw" design pattern is characterised by all `extern` function APIs i.e. all functions callable by code outside the current translation unit being marked `noexcept`.
 Because code outside the current translation